jundalisay/spblist/content/en/material/principles/part-1/chapter-03.md

 Physical perceptions are made possible by physical existence.
 Conversely, physical perceptions prove physical existence.

 Superphysics allows 2 domains, a metaphysical and a physical.
-This means that metaphysical perceptions from a metaphysical existence is also possible.
+This means that metaphysical perceptions from a metaphysical existence are also possible.
 This will be explained by Bio Superphysics.

-Physical existence, as a whole, links to the lowest Elements and Strata of Bio Superphysics and Spiritual Superphysics.
+Physical existence, as a whole, links to:
+- the lowest Elements of Bio Superphysics
+- the lowest Strata of Spiritual Superphysics